hamidyfine/vite-react-starter-kit/README.md

 **folder-tree:** An extension of the lite branch, this variant adheres to best-practice folder structures.

-**main:** Positioned as a minimal starter kit, this branch encompasses the elements of the lite branch and integrates the restructured folder-tree branch.
+**minimal:** Positioned as a minimal starter kit, this branch encompasses the elements of the lite branch and integrates the restructured folder-tree branch.
 Additionally, it incorporates a router.
 Ideal for those seeking a streamlined starter kit with optimal folder structure and routing functionality.

 **dev:** Building upon the main branch, the dev branch represents a feature-rich version.
 It includes pre-configured packages and libraries essential for initiating projects.
 In addition to the packages from the main branch, the following are integrated and ready for use: